CartoDB/carto-selfhosted/customizations/README.md

 REDIS_TLS_ENABLED=true
 ```

-> :warning: In case you are connection to a Redis where the TLS certificate is selfsigned or from a custom CA you will need to configure the `REDIS_TLS_CA` variable
+> :warning: In case you are connection to a Redis where the TLS certificate is self signed or from a custom CA you will need to configure the `REDIS_TLS_CA` variable

 1. Copy you CA `.crt` file inside `certs` folder.
 Rename the CA `.crt` file to `redis-tls-ca.crt`.